-Thrombocytopenia (decreased platelets >50%) typically occurs 5-10 days following initiation of heparin therapy.
-Early onset of HIT (within ~10.5 hours) may be seen in patients who have received heparin therapy recently and have persistent antibodies to the complex of heparin and platelet factor 4.
+Thrombocytopenia (decreased platelets >50%) typically occurs 5-10 days following initiation of heparin.
+Early onset of HIT (within ~10.5 hours) may be seen in patients who have received heparin therapy recently with persistent antibodies to the complex of heparin and platelet factor 4.

 Platelet Factor 4 is released from the alpha granules of platelets upon platelet activation and binds to heparin.

 IgG, IgA and IgM autoantibodies form against the Heparin-Platelet Factor 4 complex.